mflova/mflova-coding-guidelines/python/general.md

 In general, commas create tuples (`2, 3, 4` is an example).
 You can unpack these values by assigning them in the left hand side (LHS) like `a, b = 3, 4`.
 In the RHS, you create a tuple with two numbers, while in the LFHS you unpack them into these two values.
-This happens in the foor loop while iterating iterable objects:
+This happens in the for loop while iterating iterable objects:

 ```python
 for idx, value in enumerate(lst):